-The purpose of this chapter is to provide an answer to these and similar questions by engaging in an anthropology of reading that focuses, consistent with theories in cultural sociology (e.g., Sewell, 1992), on the agency structure dialectic that exists in the reading text pair.
-Here, text constitutes a resource, one form of structure, whereas the cultural schema a person may be said to bring to a situation constitute another form of structure.
-In ongoing praxis, structure cannot be understood independent of the forms of agency that mobilizes it, here reading; or, in other words, it is only within agency that we know what the relevant and currently mobilized structures are.
-On the other hand, without structure we do not know why agency takes the particular forms it exhibits in ongoing praxis.
-My investigation shows that science texts, as other texts generally, provide resources for reading to organize itself and accomplish a coherence with existing understanding that often is referred to as meaning.
-Here I take it with the philosopher of everyday cognition Martin Heidegger (1996) that words and sentences do not have meaning but that words and new texts accrue to always and already existing meaning that constitutes our everyday lifeworlds-where the term lifeworld is understood to denote all those things that are salient and relevant to, and taken for granted by, us in everyday coping with the world that surrounds us and concerns that are pertinent within it.
-To enter the problematic of reading science online texts, I enact in this chapter an anthropology of reading, which begins with a consideration of reading practices available in and through my own reading of online science texts.
-Here, I am not interested in individual and singular senses or meanings that I-or any other reader for that matter-might evolve in the process of reading.
-Rather, I am interested in the more general patterns that allow reading-qua social practice that is learned in transmitted in social situations-to organize itself given the cultural resources provided in science and science-related texts that are published, among others, by the British Broadcasting Cooperation (BBC).
-In the course of one such reading (the website is made available in Figures 1, 4, and 5) selected from more than 6 weeks worth of materials analyzed, I exemplify what an anthropological study of reading might look like and articulate some of the specific resources and skills that characterize the reading text pair.
-(The page, which I randomly selected from my database for the present purposes, is available at http://news.bbc.co.uk/2/hi/science/nature/6406721.stm.)
+Reading is not a fixed skill but a process that bootstraps itself into the relevant practice of reading much like the gaze organizes itself when confronted with a paining (Marion 2005).
+It is the text that brings reading to life, grants to reading the ability to organize itself from the unheard of to the news.
+Thus, with the first semiotic resources, reading departs and, in organizing itself, becomes the 'reading of a poem,' the 'reading of a piece of fiction,' or the 'reading of science-related text.'
+To enter the problematic of the work of reading science online texts, I enact in this article-thereby following the example of Eric Livingston (1995)-an anthropology of reading, which begins with a consideration of reading practices available in and through my own reading of online science texts.
+Here, I am not interested in individual and singular senses or 'meanings' that I-or any other reader for that matter-might evolve in the process of reading.
+Rather, I am interested in the more general patterns that allow reading-qua social practice that is learned in transmitted in social situations-to organize itself, given the cultural resources provided in popularizing science and science-related texts that are published, among others, by the British Broadcasting Cooperation (BBC).
+In the course of one such reading (the website is made available in Figures 1, 4, and 5) selected from more than 6 weeks worth of materials analyzed, I exemplify what an anthropological study of the work of reading might look like and articulate some of the specific resources and skills that characterize the reading text pair.
+(The page that I randomly selected from my database for the present purposes is available at http://news.bbc.co.uk/2/hi/science/nature/6406721.stm.)
 I begin with an account of the first time that I encountered this online science text.